pelaakso/www2-eleventy/README.md

 # Credits

-This is based on https://github.com/tomreinert/minimal-11ty-tailwind-starter.
+Web site is based on https://github.com/tomreinert/minimal-11ty-tailwind-starter.
+Mainly CSS and layouts remain from the original implementation.